A Brian\c{c}on-Skoda type result for a non-reduced analytic space: Introduction

 \section{Introduction}

-The Brian\c con-Skoda theorem, \cite{brianconskoda}, states that for any ideal $\ideala \subset \local$ generated by $m$ germs, we have the inclusion $\overline{\ideala^{\min(m,n)+l-1}}\subset\ideala^l$, where $\overline{I}$ denotes the integral closure of $I$.
-The generalization to an arbitrary regular Noetherian ring was proven algebraically in \cite{lipmansathaye}, and for rational singularities in \cite{aberbachhuneke:frational}.
+The Brian\c con-Skoda theorem, \cite{brianconskoda}, states that for any ideal $\ideala \subset \local$ generated by $m$ germs, we have the inclusion $\overline{\ideala^{\min(m,n)+r-1}}\subset\ideala^r$, where $\overline{I}$ denotes the integral closure of $I$.
+We will refer to this theorem as the classical Brian\c con-Skoda theorem.
+The generalization to an arbitrary regular Noetherian ring was proven algebraically in \cite{lipmansathaye}.